VikSil/howtoquant-backend/README.md

 1. Create a directory where the project will be contained and [git clone](https://git-scm.com/docs/git-clone) this repository.
 1. In console navigate to the root directory of the project (where manage.py file is located).
 Alternativelly, you may want to create a [virtual environment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment#using_django_inside_a_python_virtual_environment).
 1. Run `pip install -r requirements.txt` to install all pythonic dependencies (this will take several minutes to complete).
-1. In project folder `howtoquant` add ./.envs/.env_dev file with environemnt variables like this:
+1. In project folder `howtoquant` add ./.envs/.env_dev file with environment variables like this:
 ```
 ENVIRONMENT=development